a-mabe/todo-tada/README.md

 A fully open source visual to-do list [Flutter](https://flutter.dev/) application.

 This app is currently **in progress and actively under developement**.
-Feel free to utilize GitHub issues, particularly the feature request tag, to suggest things as I'm developing the app.
+Feel free to utilize GitHub issues, particularly the enhancement (feature request) tag, to suggest things as I'm developing the app.

 # Table of Contents